-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None

 This course introduces the components and processes of the criminal justice system.
 Topics include history, structure, functions, and philosophy of the criminal justice system and their relationship to life in our society.
 Upon completion, students should be able to define and describe the major system components and their interrelationships and evaluate career options.
-College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.